coryburt/coryburt.github.io/_posts/2017-10-23-The-Fable-of-the-Gullible-Gulls.md

 of lay-abouts on welfare; or, it is linked to platitudes about the Protestant Work Ethic and a stern reminder that the world doesn't owe you a living.

-The interpretation of this fable as a clear warning to all about the dangers of the welfare state is widely accepted at face value.&nbsp;
+This fable is never interpreted as anything other than a clear warning about the dangers of the welfare state; it is generally accepted without question.&nbsp;
-We are "attached" to this interpretation and the presumptive moral to the story that seems so obvious and right-headed.&nbsp; However, I'm writing about it now because this fable has always left me with an uneasy feeling.&nbsp;
+We are "attached" to this interpretation and the presumptive moral to the story because it just *feels* so obvious and right-headed.&nbsp;
+However, I'm writing about it now because this fable has always left me with an uneasy feeling.&nbsp;
 Like most people, I've listened to it and nodded my head in blank agreement with the moral conclusions tacked on to the end.&nbsp;
 But, I could never shake the nagging sensation that untrustworthy propaganda is lurking below the surface.&nbsp;